robmoffat/k9/docs/sprints/sprint_005.md

 SVG file than you expect (all the paths to describe each character).
  - Any kind of fill, including background fills
  - Shadows
- - Literally *everything* is encoded on a per-element basis.. stylesheets are completely out-of-the-question.
+ - Literally *everything* is encoded on a per-element basis: stylesheets are completely out-of-the-question.

  But on the plus side, it's pretty exact.
 By not using text, I wonder if this improves speed?
 Hard to say.